 Then, Google Buzz Bombs.

-Not that I’ve had any luck, but I’ve witnessed people catching actual salmon in Puget Sound off Vashon.“Come, come, my conservative friend, wipe the dew off your spectacles and see the world is moving" - Elizabeth Cady StantonComment
+“Come, come, my conservative friend, wipe the dew off your spectacles and see the world is moving" - Elizabeth Cady Stanton

 Re: PNW Winter Fishing